 "It's really like being a bodyguard," said Jay Bavisi, president of the International Council of E-Commerce Consultants, also known as the EC-Council, the organization behind the CEH credential.

 Think Like a Hacker

-While the first use of the term appears to date from a 1995 Computerworld interview with an IBM technologist, ethical hacking has been around since the early days of computing, according to an IBM Systems Journal article by Charles C. Palmer.
+While the first use of the term appears to date from a 1995 Computerworld magazine interview with an IBM technologist, ethical hacking has been around since the early days of computing, according to an IBM Systems Journal article by Charles C. Palmer.